fablabbcn/smartcitizen-docs/docs/Guides/calibration/Water sensors.md

 ##### Low point calibration

-You can check the recommended calibration solutions for each probe on the _Probetypes_ drawing (ej. for K1.0 probe → 12,880uS and 80,000uS is recomended)
+You can check the recommended calibration solutions for each probe on the _Probetypes_ drawing (for instance, for K1.0 probe, _12,880uS_ and _80,000uS_ are recomended)

 ![](https://i.imgur.com/nendSkI.png)